Preventing Extinction

 The signs are everywhere, written in the headlines of our daily news and whispered in the corridors of power.

-But is it possible for this NOT to happen?
 Can we, as a species, defy what seems to be our inevitable fate?

 Many of our most respected thinkers argue that escape is impossible.
 Let's consider their perspectives: